IBM-Cloud/vpc-transit-firewall/README.md

 ## Configuration
 There are a few terraform [variables](./variables.tf) that can be used to tune things up.
 Here are a couple to look at:

-- firewall_replicas - default 1, if your firewall supports multiple instances then scaling them could hep with performance and availability.
+- number_of_firewalls_per_zone - default 1, if your firewall supports multiple instances then scaling them could hep with performance and availability.
 - firewall_lb - default true, if you only have a single firewall there is no reason to use a NLB, lets set this to false and try again:

 ```